pyvideo/pyvideo_scrape/README.md

 PyVideo Scrape gets python conference videos (youtube lists) metadata and puts it into a PyVideo repository branch.

 Why another PyVideo scraper?
 It was my initial attempt to get data from youtube lists, worked for me.
-Now I cleaned it a bit and uploaded to a repo.
+Then I cleaned it a bit and uploaded to a repo.

 # Installation